changeworld/azure-docs.pl-pl/articles/active-directory/develop/msal-net-use-brokers-with-xamarin-apps.md

 ---
-title: Używanie Microsoft Authenticator lub Microsoft Intune Portal firmy w aplikacjach Xamarin iOS i Android
+title: Use Microsoft Authenticator or Microsoft Intune Company Portal on Xamarin iOS and Android applications
 titleSuffix: Microsoft identity platform
-description: Dowiedz się, jak przeprowadzić migrację aplikacji platformy Xamarin dla systemu iOS, które mogą używać Microsoft Authenticator z biblioteki Azure AD Authentication Library for .NET (ADAL.NET) w bibliotece uwierzytelniania firmy Microsoft dla platformy .NET (MSAL.NET)
+description: Learn how to migrate Xamarin iOS applications that can use Microsoft Authenticator from the Azure AD Authentication Library for .NET (ADAL.NET) to the Microsoft Authentication Library for .NET (MSAL.NET)
 documentationcenter: dev-center-name
 author: jmprieur
 manager: CelesteDG